Before you go…

-- Yellow Fever Certificate if travelling to / from the yellow fever belt of Africa (Zambia, Kenya, Tanzania etc) or South America.
+- Yellow Fever Certificate if travelling to / from the yellow fever belt of Africa.
+Meaning Zambia, Kenya, Tanzania or South America.

-- Some areas may be malaria areas and as we are not allowed to recommend any prophylactics, it is suggested that you contact the local travel clinic for their advice.
+- Some areas may be malaria areas and as we are not allowed to recommend any prophylactics.
+We suggested that you contact the local travel clinic for their advice.

-- Make 2 copies of all your important documents (passports, itinerary and emergency contact information) – take 1 with you packed in a different bag to the originals and leave a copy at home with an easily contactable person.
-This way you will at least have easy access to copies of important documents should the need arise.
+- Make 2 copies of all your important documents (passports, itinerary and emergency contact information).
+Take 1 with you packed in a different bag to the originals and leave a copy at home with an easily contactable person.
+This way you will at least have easy access, should the need arise.

 - If you are using any pharmaceutical drugs or medication you will need to have a prescription.
 Custom regulations allow you to bring in one month’s supply for your personal use.
 It’s a good idea to get a letter from your doctor, confirming your medication.
 Drugstores are known as “pharmacies” here.

 - Valid driver’s license if you are hiring a car.
-South Africa does accept UK driver’s license, but if yours is in a different language then you will need an international drivers license.
+South Africa does accept UK driver’s license.
+In case yours is in a different language than you will need an international drivers license.

 When you are there…

-- South Africa is only 1 hours (ahead) time difference to the UK, but do keep in mind that when the UK clocks change that this translates to a 2 hour time difference.
+- Travelling to South Africa, it is only 1 hours (ahead) time difference to the UK.
+Nevertheless, do keep in mind that when the UK clocks change that this translates to a 2 hour time difference.